SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Protocols.md

 Code with a boxed protocol type works with any type, chosen at runtime, that conforms to the protocol.
 To support this runtime flexibility,
-Swift adds a level of indirection (known as a box), which has a performance cost.
+Swift adds a level of indirection when necessary --- this indirection is known as a *box*, and it has a performance cost.
+Because of this flexibility,
+Swift doesn't know the underlying type until the code is running, which means only protocol requirements are available, not any other APIs from the underlying type.

 For information about using protocols as generic constraints, see <doc:Generics>.